hashicorp/terraform-provider-hcp/docs/guides/multi-project-migration-guide.md

 ## 3. Configure projects on resource

 The HVN will be created in its configured project, while the HCP Consul cluster will be created in its different configured project.
+Since no project is configured on the provider, the default project will be the oldest project.

 ```terraform
 provider "hcp" {}